A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Appendix

 First we justify post-processing the Bayes optimal $p^*$ to arrive at the optimal fair $\hat p$.
-To do so we adapt Proposition 5.2 from Hardt \textit{et al.} (2016) to our setting and prove the following \begin{proposition} For any source distribution over $(Y, X, A)$ with Bayes optimal regressor given by $p^*(X,A)=\bb{E}[Y|X,A]$ and loss function $\ell$, there exists a predictor $\hat p (p^*,A)$ such that
+To do so we adapt Proposition 5.2 from Hardt {et al.} \cite{hardt_equality_2016} to our setting and prove the following